htmldbjs/htmldbjs/docs/methods/isLoading.md

 ### `HTMLDB.isLoading`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method checks whether there is an `htmldb-table` element in loading mode or not within the current page.

 #### Description